 There are many Ayurvedic medicine preparations that contain Ghee as the basic substance.
 This Ghee used in medicine contains in it several medicinal plants (extracts), which are prepared with strict rules, and then mixed together (at the Ghee).
 It is an Ayurvedic remedy that has multiple uses: internally as a medicine for certain and specific diseases; externally used as a massage cream or as a compress and rub.
 The therapeutic power of Ghee as Rasayana (natural healing power) combined together with medicinal herbs enhances their healing power: every Ayurvedic therapy begins with a Ghee cure, as nothing else binds waste in the body like Ghee.

-On the list of elements that are able to bind free radicals to themselves, in first place, far from vitamin A and E, which come much later, is precisely Ghee, which has the effect on our bodies of lengthening life if used constantly.
+On the list of elements that are able to bind free radicals to themselves, in first place, far from vitamin A and E, which come much later, is Ghee, which has the effect on our bodies of lengthening life if used consistently.
 Ghee strengthens the defensive part of our body and immune system, takes away the sense of anxiety and nervousness, cleanses our body of any waste, helps build OJAS (our radiation part, irradiation), nourishes and strengthens body tissue and its seven components (plasma, blood, bone, bone marrow and nerves), also balances all three principles of metabolism (vata, pitta, kapha = wind, fire, water) lowers cholesterol, calms nerves, makes joints looser and more fluid.
-It enhances our brain function, improves intelligence and memory, strengthens the liver, drives away heartburn, dissolves toxins and removes acidity from the body, stimulates secretion, creates and makes the skin soft, supple, toned and smooth.
+It improves the functions of our brain, enhances intelligence and memory, strengthens the liver, drives away heartburn, dissolves toxins and removes acidity from the body, stimulates secretion, creates and makes the skin soft, supple, toned and smooth.
 Ghee and its content (composition) Contains the mineral substances; Na, Ka, Ca, Ph, Mg, Fe – Contains the vitamins A, E Niacin – Contains important non-solid vegetable fats – Contains important non-saturated acids – Is free of animal protein – Is free of elements, added.

 Good ghee lasts over time and never goes bad.
 Ayurvedic texts describe that 100-year-old ghee cures diseases.
 It can be kept at room temperature as it does not need to be refrigerated for storage.
 It does not tolerate, in any way, humidity.
 It is recommended to keep it in a container where it does not catch light; no other restrictions